 We know, the vast majority of our guests do not spend their holiday downloading or streaming movies.
 You have HD Freesat UK TV and a DVD player with hundreds of DVDs available and we had to make a decision – slow and clunky internet or reliable and fast but with a limit on usage.
 We chose the latter.

-Your allowance will be 12Gb per week.
+Your free allowance will be 12Gb per week.
 To put this into context, if you don’t know, please take a look at the calculator you can find here https://3g.co.uk/guides/how-much-data-do-i-need

 If you are in any doubt please play around with the sliders on the link above.
 We are not going to repeat what you can read for yourself but this allowance is more than adequate for any normal use.
 It is not adequate for a family of five spending all day glued to their mobile devices watching HD movies!
 But then, why go on holiday?